digitallawyer/openlegaldictionary/_definitions/constructive.md

 ---
 title: Constructive
 permalink: "/definitions/constructive.html"
-body: That which ls established by the mind of the law in its act of construing facts, conduct, circumstances, or instruments; that which has not the char-acter assigned to lt in its own essential na-ture, but acquires such character ln consequence of the way in which lt is regarded by a rule or policy of law; hence, inferred, im-plled, made out by legal interpretation.
+body: That which is established by the mind of the law in its act of construing facts, conduct, circumstances, or instruments; that which has not the char-acter assigned to it in its own essential na-ture, but acquires such character in consequence of the way in which it is regarded by a rule or policy of law; hence, inferred, im-plled, made out by legal interpretation.
 Middleton V. Parke, 3 App.
 D. O. 160
 published_at: '2018-07-07'
 layout: post